 MM: What are the goals of the protests?

 AD: It is the reinstatement of the democratic life, which includes the Constitution and President Mohamed Morsi.

 MM: So putting him back in place?

-AD: Yes, but to do what afterwards is the subject of negotiations.
+AD: Yes, but what to do afterward is the subject of negotiations.
 We have to realize there are new facts on the ground.
 There is a big sector in Egypt that is not happy with Morsi as president.
 If there is a way to make everybody happy within the framework of the Constitution, this would be the perfect solution.

 AD: There are many ways.
 For example, clauses in the Constitution give various options.
 If he is unavailable temporarily, he can delegate his powers to the prime minister.
-If he permanently unavailable, it goes to the House of Representatives speaker.
-And, if that doesn’t exist, then the Shura Council.
+If he is permanently unavailable, it goes to the House of Representatives speaker.
+And if that doesn’t exist, then the Shura Council.

 At this stage, the Shura Council speaker would be president for a couple of months until new presidential elections are called.